Reading F.C. Under-23s and Academy: Under-18 team

 Each year, following the completion of their full-time education, the club signs a number of schoolboys, from both within the academy and from other clubs, on scholarship agreements.
 The scholarships last two years after which the player signs professionally or is released by the club.
 In instances where a player is particularly valued, the club may opt to sign them on professional terms at an earlier age.
 The scholars make up the bulk of the Academy team which competes in the under-18 league, though younger players are also eligible.
 As well as the league, the Academy also enters a team into the FA Youth Cup.

-The under-18s play their home matches at Hogwood Park, the club's training ground, with a selection of games each season being played at the Madejski Stadium.
+The under-18s play their home matches at Bearwood Park, the club's training ground, with a selection of games each season being played at the Madejski Stadium.
 Three outfield players and one goalkeeper over the age of 18 are allowed to be selected for each fixture, with scholars from the Academy squad also eligible to play.